 Operational Risk: Inadequate or failed internal processes, people and systems, or external events can pose a direct or indirect risk when investing.
-This includes errors, omissions, system breakdowns, natural disasters, and fraudulent activity, which could cause impact in terms of unavailability of services and potential loss.
+This includes errors, omissions, system breakdowns, natural disasters, and fraudulent activity, which could limit the availability of services and lead to potential loss.